recalde/emoji-logging-manifesto/README.md

 *This white paper was written in bed.
 Under a blanket.
 While debugging a Helm chart.*
 *No emojis were harmed in the making of this doc.*

----

-## Suggested Repo Name

-**emoji-logging-manifest**

-A playful but practical guide to making your logs easier to read, more human, and a little more fun.